mishamyrt/dns_changer/README.md

 # VPN DNS Changer

-A service that changes DNS servers when connecting to a VPN.
+The service that changes DNS servers when connecting to a VPN.
 Solves connection problems on macOS.

 ## Setup